kwgoodman/la/doc/source/archive.rst

     >>> type(z)
         <class 'la.io.lara'>

-Whereas a larry stores its data in a numpy array and a list (labels), lara stores its data in a h5py Dataset object and a list (labels).
+Whereas larry stores his data in a numpy array and a list (labels), lara stores her data in a h5py Dataset object and a list (labels).
 The reason that an **IO** object returns a lara instead of a larry is that you may want to extract only part of a larry, such as a slice, from the archive.

-To convert a lara object into a larry, just index into the lara:
+To convert a lara object into a larry, just index into the lara (the indexing below is the slice ``[:2]``):
 ::
     >>> z = io['a'][:2]
     >>> type(z)